The Legend of Bum-bo

-The Legend of Bum-bo is a 2019 indie roguelike deck-building puzzle video game developed by designer Edmund McMillen and programmer James Interactive.
-The game was released for Microsoft Windows via Steam in November 2019 and iOS in December 2020, and for Nintendo Switch, PlayStation 5, Xbox Series X/S in June 2022.
+The Legend of Bum-bo is a 2019 roguelike deck-building game developed by designer Edmund McMillen and programmer James Interactive.
+The game was released for Microsoft Windows via Steam in November 2019 and Android by The Label in December 2020, and for Nintendo Switch, PlayStation 5, Xbox Series X/S by Nicalis in June 2022.
 The game is a prequel to McMillen's previous roguelike video game The Binding of Isaac.

 Gameplay

 The Legend of Bum-bo melds together gameplay elements from several different video game genres.
 The player controls Bum-bo or other unlockable characters as they progress through the various levels of the game; each character varies in their starting attributes, such as health, speed, luck, and so on.
 There are a total of 4 levels, each made up of multiple rooms filled with various enemies that the player must defeat, and a boss fight at the end of each level.
 In order to defeat the enemies and bosses, the player must match tiles on a board (similar to games such as Bejeweled and Candy Crush Saga) in order to cast spells, improve their defense, and attack.
 The game is turn-based; the player has a specific number of turns to strategically match tiles before the enemy can move their position and attack, but there are spells and items that allow the player to extend the amount of turns they have.
 Like most roguelikes, the tiles, rooms and enemy layouts are randomly generated, ensuring no two runs of the game will be the same.

 Upon clearing a room of enemies, players are given the choice of one of two items that they can use for the rest of the run.
 When the player defeats the level's boss, they are taken to a transitional area between levels where they can play a number of minigames using the coins they obtained from defeating enemies.
 These minigames include a wheel that can be spun to increase a given attribute, and a shell game that players can play to earn an item.
 There is also a shop where players can purchase items for coins directly.
 Graphically, the game has a cardboard aesthetic, making it seem as if the player is inside a cardboard box.